lee-dohm/tabs-to-spaces/README.md

 Tabs to Spaces uses the following configuration values:

-* `editor.tabLength` &mdash; sets the number of space characters a tab character is equivalent to
+* `editor.getTabLength()` &mdash; sets the number of space characters a tab character is equivalent to
 * `tabs-to-spaces.onSave` &mdash; if set to either "tabify" or "untabify" it performs that operation on save
     * Previously this was named `on-save`, but this conflicts with the humanizing algorithm used for configuration options, so it was changed to follow the standard.